 Slowly, the Light forces closed in.
 One by one, Voldemort's followers dropped to the ground, his Inferi went up in flames, the Dementors were repelled by more powerful Patroni that had ever been seen before, and his Giants toppled over, creating mini-earthquakes as they fell to the ground, destroying large sections of Muggle buildings.

-In the end, it was Flamel who finished Voldemort off, once and for all, but the others who aided him keeping the darkest villin of all time under control as the oldest Wizard cast an ancient spell of Hermione's making.
+In the end, it was Flamel who finished Voldemort off, once and for all, but the others who aided him keeping the darkest villin of all time under control as the oldest Wizard cast an ancient spell of Hermione's discovery.

 Just like the night of Dumbledore's bitter victory, Voldemort disappeared.
 Not stopping to celebrate, the twenty-eight set off with the help of former Death Eater Regulus Black to find the secret quarters of the Death Eaters.
 The butchery of Nagini was over quickly, and only then could they rest and return to their respective countries, most of them never to be seen in Britain again.

 Great were the celebrations that resulted from the news of Voldemort's final destruction.
 In the Great Hall of Hogwarts, a more subdued party was held.
-The remaining Order members attended, including Percy Weasley who was greeted like a hero for his inside work, and the Black brothers, who had amazingly survived the battle, though McGonagall swore up and down she'd seen the two of them taking on a Giant by unassisted by anyone else.
+The remaining Order members attended, including Percy Weasley who was greeted like a hero for his inside work, and the Black brothers, who had amazingly survived the battle, though McGonagall swore up and down she'd seen the two of them taking on a Giant unassisted by anyone else.

 Ginny was present, finally able to come out of hiding after nearly a year.
 She too was received like hero, especially after Sirius and Regulus related their midnight tales and insisted they couldn't have managed without her.